Jitses/FinalMinorProject/process.md

 # 18-6-2018
 - Worked on the sunburst today
-- Organised all the battle data
+- Organized all the battle data
 - Made the sunburst
 - Made the bootstrap menu that changes the sunburst accordingly

 # 19-6-2018
 - Made a legend for the map
 - Fixed sunburst scrolling bug

+#20-6-2018
+- Made bar chart x axis labels
+- When clicked on sunburst, menu on side shows clicked element
+- Added texts to explain visualizations
+- Added sources to the webpage